PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 The code goes through each item in the list and stores it in the `name` variable, then print the `name` variable every "loop".

-You should notice the 2 or 4 spaces in front of the code `print(name)`.
-This lets Python know what code is inside of the loop, and what code is outside of the loop.
+You should notice the tab (2 or 4 spaces) in front of the code `print(name)`.
+This lets Python know what code is "inside of the loop", and what code is outside of the loop.

-We could also reference (aka "hold onto") the list using a variable and then "loop over" the variable.
+We could also reference (aka "hold onto") the list using a variable and then "loop over" the list through the variable.

 ```py
 names = ["Mary", "John", "Jackson", "David"]